Angie55/milestoneFour-chocify/TESTING.md

 feedback when the details are updated as you can see the changes in front of you but I think the feedback is required so the user gets clear feedback.
 They can easily go into the Profile again if they want to check.

+##### Bugs (not fixed)
+- If the user tries to change the username to one that already exist, it will not work and the there is feedback within the form however the display at the top of the page changes to the new user name.
+The users new username will not be saved and they will need the old one to login but may think it has changed.
+If they come out of and go back into the profile page, they will see the old username.
+To resolve this the username at the top of the page should only update if the update is successful or a clear pop up message should let the user know that this username will not be saved and they should try another.

 #### Contact us

 - I am able to type in all fields.